openvinotoolkit/operator/helm-charts/ovms/README.md

 cd model_server/demos/vehicle_analysis_pipeline/python
 make
 ```
-The command above download the models and builds the customer library for the pipeline and place them in workspace folder.
+The command above downloads the models and builds the customer library for the pipeline and places them in workspace folder.
 Copy the models to the shared storage accessible in the cluster.
-Here is S3 server alias is `mys3`:
+Here the S3 server alias is `mys3`:
 ```
 mc cp --recursive workspace/vehicle-detection-0202 mys3/models-repository/
 mc cp --recursive workspace/vehicle-attributes-recognition-barrier-0042 mys3/models-repository/